Frequently Asked Questions

 The Gateway School runs a 30-day Extended School Year program in the summer from early July through mid-August.
 The curriculum includes a continuation of the goals and objectives that are worked on during the regular school year.
 Several trips are planned throughout the summer including visits to the beach, zoo and bowling.

 All children bring their lunches from home and eat them in the lunchroom at their assigned lunch hour.
-There are no facilities for students to heat lunches.
 On most Fridays, students will have the opportunity to purchase lunches prepared by our high school students as part of our in-school job program.

 At The Gateway School, students may receive related services in the areas of Occupational, Physical and Speech Language Therapy in addition to counseling as specified in their individualized education plan.
 Related services may be provided individually, in small groups or integrated into the classroom program.
 All of our related service specialist work closely with classroom teachers to address our students’ therapeutic needs.